-Doñana park is a protected area, a magical place.
+Doñana Park is a protected area, a magical place.
 It stretches over the two provinces of Seville and Huelva.
-This is more than fifty thousand hectares of spectacular scenery; marshes, lagoons, beaches, forests and rivers, which form the breeding grounds for hundreds of bird species, the endangered Iberian lynx, deer and wild boar.
+With more than fifty thousand hectares of spectacular scenery; including marshes, lagoons, beaches, forests and rivers, which form the breeding grounds for hundreds of bird species, the endangered Iberian lynx, deer and wild boar.

 El Rocio is also the final destination of the largest Romería (pilgrimage) in Spain.
 Every year more than one million pilgrims participate in this event, most of those travel on horseback.
 The tradition has existed since the year 1653.

 Matalascañas is the regional beach resort, with seven kilometres of sandy beaches and restaurants.
-If you want a quieter place look north for the breathtakingly beautiful Asperillo beach with huge sand dunes.
+If you want a quieter place, look north for the breathtakingly beautiful Asperillo beach with massive dunes.
 This little piece of heaven is located ten kilometres to the north (towards Huelva) of Matalascañas.

 The route starts with a visit to a wine centre – Centro del vino Condado de Huelva in the village of Bollullos Par Condado on the Calle San José 2 – followed by a visit to one of the many bodegas.
 I visited Contreras Ruiz, a hundred-year-old wine cellar, where traditions are passed on from father to son.
-Almost a century later, wine is still produced with the harvest of 1918.
+Almost a century later, the bodega still produces wine with the harvest of 1918.